-5 Conclusions and Future Work
+4 Conclusions and Future Work

 We presented two new algorithms, Apriori and AprioriTid, for discovering all significant association rules between items in a large database of transactions.
-We compared these algorithms to the previously known algorithms, the AIS [AIS93b] and SETM [HS93] algorithms.
-We presented experimental results, using both synthetic and real-life data, showing that the proposed algorithms always outperform AIS and SETM.
+We compared these algorithms to the previously known algorithms, the AIS [4] and SETM [13] algorithms.
+We presented experimental results, showing that the proposed algorithms always outperform AIS and SETM.
 The performance gap increased with the problem size, and ranged from a factor of three for small problems to more than an order of magnitude for large problems.